Wonderful service from start to finish.

 What am I responsible for as a person’s Deputy?

 If you are successful in your application, then you will take on the legal responsibility of managing that person’s affairs in their entirety.
-You can find out more about your responsibilities and the implications of those here.

 “A Deputy can be appointed for the individual’s financial decisions and applications can also be made to the Court in respect of their health and care decisions,” explains Caroline.
 “However, it is important that everyone considers having both LPA’s (property & financial affairs and health & welfare) drafted to avoid their loved ones needing to endure the extra time and financial burden of applying to the Court of Protection.
 As demonstrated there, there are several steps involved requiring significant information and understanding of the person’s financial position, as well as an understanding of the law and the legal responsibilities placed on Deputies.
 We would always recommend that you seek initial legal advice if you find yourself in this situation, so that you can understand your role and appreciate the scale of the task ahead of you.”